Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6600 should theoretically be a small bit superior to the GeForce GTX 1060 3GB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6600 should theoretically be just a bit better than the GeForce GTX 1060 3GB overall. (explain)

-Texel RateThe Radeon RX 6600 will be a lot (approximately 68%) better at AF than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe Radeon RX 6600 should be a lot (more or less 68%) more effective at texture filtering than the GeForce GTX 1060 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison